CraigClark/imm-ux-design-class/assignments/inClassAssignments/ICA01_clientThumbnails_1of5/assignmentInstructionsICA01.md

 **Your Assignment should include:**

 - Cover Page - Title, Designer, Your Algonquin College e-mail address, Date
-- Thumbnails - Minimum 9 different hand drawn layouts sketched into thumbnails
+- Thumbnails - Minimum 9 different hand-drawn layouts sketched into thumbnails
-- Layout drawing - combine elements you like from your thumbnails and do a layout drawing.
+- Layout drawing - Combine elements you like from your thumbnails and do one layout drawing.
-- Written submission - referring your layout drawing, explain why you placed elements where you did.
-- drawings must include at least the following sections:
+- Drawings must include at least the following sections:
   - Header
   - Navigation
   - Content